Do I need a mortgage broker? What they do, costs, and when to use one

 Using a mortgage brokerFinding a mortgage yourself

-A mortgage broker will search for the best mortgage deals.You’ll do research to find the best mortgage deals.
+A mortgage broker will search for the best mortgage for you.You’ll do the research.

 Understand lender criteria so they’ll know which lender is most likely to lend to you.You’ll need to research to try to understand which lender may be most likely to lend.